-A match is played by two teams, each consisting of not more than four players in KidSize, and not more than three players in TeenSize and not more than two players in AdultSize, one of whom must be designated as goalkeeper.
-In AdultSize, a team consists of not more than one player who takes the role of a field player.
+A match is played by two teams, each consisting of not more than four players in KidSize, not more than three players in TeenSize and not more than two players in AdultSize, one of whom must be designated as goalkeeper.
 A match may not start if either team consists of less than one player.
 If a team has not at least one player (who may be incapable to play) at the side of the field, it is considered a forfeit.

-(replaces: A match is played by two teams, each consisting of not more than eleven players, one of whom is the 270 goalkeeper.
+(replaces: A match is played by two teams, each consisting of not more than eleven players, one of whom is the goalkeeper.
 A match may not start if either team consists of fewer than seven players.)